armandmcqueen/ec2-cluster/cli/README.md

 This is equivalent to  `ec3 create config.yaml` followed by `ec3 setup-horovod config.yaml`

+This will also create a hostfile on the master node.

 ## Naming

 ec2-cluster keeps track of nodes by using the 'Name' tag in EC2.
 For a given node, the Name must be unique in a region.